AV-Link: Temporally-Aligned Diffusion Features for Cross-Modal Audio-Video Generation: Abstract

-We propose \method, a unified framework for Video-to-Audio and Audio-to-Video generation that leverages the activations of frozen video and audio diffusion models for temporally-aligned cross-modal conditioning.
-The key to our framework is a Fusion Block that enables bidirectional information exchange between our backbone video and audio diffusion models through a temporally-aligned self attention operation.
-Unlike prior work that uses feature extractors pretrained for other tasks for the conditioning signal, \mbox{\method} can directly leverage features obtained by the complementary modality in a single framework i.e. video features to generate audio, or audio features to generate video.
-We extensively evaluate our design choices and demonstrate the ability of our method to achieve synchronized and high-quality audiovisual content, showcasing its potential for applications in immersive media generation.
+\nnfootnote{Work mainly done during an internship at Snap Inc.} We propose \method, a unified framework for Video-to-Audio (A2V) and Audio-to-Video (A2V) generation that leverages the activations of \emph{frozen} video and audio diffusion models for temporally-aligned cross-modal conditioning.
+The key to our framework is a Fusion Block that facilitates bidirectional information exchange between video and audio diffusion models through temporally-aligned self attention operations.
+Unlike prior work that uses dedicated models for A2V and V2A tasks and relies on pretrained feature extractors, \mbox{\method} achieves both tasks in a single self-contained framework, directly leveraging features obtained by the complementary modality (i.e. video features to generate audio, or audio features to generate video).
+Extensive automatic and subjective evaluations demonstrate that our method achieves a substantial improvement in audio-video synchronization, outperforming more expensive baselines such as the MovieGen video-to-audio model.